 Pressure regulators are a common tool across many different industries and applications.
 One of their most popular uses is in air compressors, where they are used to adjust the pressure coming out of an air receiver to match what is needed for the task.
 In the Aerospace industry, pressure regulators play a big part in propulsion pressurant control for many systems, including reaction control systems and altitude control systems because corrosive fluids, large temperature extremes and high vibration are present.

-Speak to a Fluid Controls adviser today about all your Pressure Regulator requirements by calling +44 (0) 118 970 2060 or email email@example.com.
+Thank you for reading our article ‘How does a pressure regulator work?’
+For more information on the pressure regulators we stock, speak to a Fluid Controls adviser today by calling +44 (0) 118 970 2060 or email firstname.lastname@example.org.